christ2222/Portfolio_Devops_Engineer/README.md

-# Portfolio Project
+# Resume Challenge Project

-Welcome to my Portfolio Project repository!
-This project showcases my skills and experience in setting up a static website using AWS services, including a 2-stage CI/CD pipeline.
+Welcome to my Resume challenge Project repository!
+This project showcases more than my resume but it is most likely my portfolio.
+It displays my skills and experience in setting up a static website using AWS services, including a 2-stage CI/CD pipeline.

 ## Project Overview

-This project demonstrates the deployment of a static website using the following AWS services:
+This project sets up a two-stage CI/CD pipeline to automatically deploy a static website to an Amazon S3 bucket.
+The website displays my portfolio include my resume.
+The source code is hosted in my personal GitHub repository and the other services use in this project are  the following AWS services:

 - **S3 Bucket**: To store and host the static files.
 - **GitHub**: As the version control system.